 This session addresses the properties of polymeric or colloidal materials with arrested dynamics due to crowding or attractive interactions or both.
 Topics such as the role of particle softness and shape, yield stress, thixotropy and elastoviscoplastic responses are examples of what fits here.

-Chairs: Hajime Tanaka (University of Tokyo, Japan), Luca Cippelletti (Université de Montpellier, France), Roseanne Zia (Stanford University, USA)
+Chairs: Hajime Tanaka (University of Tokyo, Japan), Luca Cipelletti (Université de Montpellier, France), Roseanna Zia (Stanford University, USA)

 - Interfacial rheology, bubbles and foams, droplets and emulsions

 The rheometry and rheology of interfaces (shear, dilation), the stability of thin liquid films in controlling the lifetime of bubbles and droplets, and the rheology of bulk emulsions and foams share the predominance of the interfacial response in the rheological properties.

 Chairs: Anniina Salonen (Université Paris-Sud, France), Nick Jaensson (TU Eindhoven, The Netherlands), Natalie Germann (University of Stuttgard, Germany)

 - Biorheology and rheology in the biomedical field

 The dynamics of physiological processes at all levels of biological organization, the inter-relationships between rheological properties of various biological systems and their structure and flow, and topics such as hemorheology, mucus, extracellular matrices and cell rheology belong here.